lbondi7/lbondi7.github.io/_posts/2019-03-03-gep-mariokart-4.markdown

 ## Problem

-This issues with this method is that it uses two dimensional ths but I need it to work in three dimensions so what way the cart is facing it will orbit at the amount I want.
-For this I will have to incorperate the matrix and orientation of the car so it orbits around no matter how the car is rotated.
+This issues with this method is that it uses two dimensional maths, but I need it to work in three dimensions so what way the cart is facing it will orbit at the amount I want.
+For this I will have to incorporate the matrix and orientation of the car so it orbits around no matter how the car is rotated.

 [PREVIOUS BLOG POST](https://lbondi7.github.io/game%20engine%20programming%20dev%20diary/mario%20kart%20dev%20diary/gep-mariokart-3){: .btn} [NEXT BLOG POST](https://lbondi7.github.io/game%20engine%20programming%20dev%20diary/mario%20kart%20dev%20diary/gep-mariokart-5){: .btn}